 23. Foot Sunflower Tattoo

-The foot is an excellent place to get a sunflower tattoo because it will be visible all year round.
-Even if you have to wear socks during colder months, you can still show off your tattoo with an ankle boot or sandal.
+A foot tattoo is the perfect place to get a sunflower because it will be visible all year.
+Even if you have to wear socks during the colder months, you can still show off your tattoo with an ankle boot or sandal.